tfwio/arp/README.md

 "**K-AMP**" on/off switch/button toggles enabling a amplitude knob which forces midi messages to the particular amp or otherwise relies on what you press in your midi keyboard (or in the tiny UI keys---the lower the louder)

 **GATE** &mdash; knob percentage from 1 to 200, generally for shrinking down the length of a generated note.
-CAUTION: Generated NOTE_ON/NOTE_OFF combonation will interfere when the same key gets repeated.
+CAUTION: Generated NOTE_ON/NOTE_OFF combination will interfere when the same key gets repeated.
 This is an acceptable quirk as long as you're aware.
 Like the KEY_PITCH knob/feature, this is one of the last things added could use some work on predicting note-on/off-overlaps.

 **TIMING**: BEATS (1-16) VS DIVS (1-64) knobs for controlling as well as...